Skip to main content

 This year, it was more popular as a month than on particular dates, and was crowned fourth most popular wedding month for 2023, hosting just under 13% of all weddings this year.

-Though September marks the beginning of the gorgeous autumn season, the weather is still wedding-worthy.
+- Though September marks the beginning of the autumn season, the weather is still fairly warm.
 Breezy, bright and full of sunshine, September offers just a slightly cooler climate than the summer months, with many an outdoor wedding to still be enjoyed.
 What's more, the lighting is generally softer in autumn than in summer, giving you the best chance of securing breath-taking wedding pictures.

-Though the summer holidays are sought after for many reasons, having a September wedding can see you make savings on honeymoons and mid-week venue hire as schools are very much back in business come the start of September.
+- Having a September wedding can see you make savings on honeymoons and midweek venue hire as schools are very much back in business come the start of September.
 Interestingly, you're also likely to have slightly less rain at a September wedding than in August.

-Towards the end of the month, it does start to get darker earlier so if you're planning a light-filled al-fresco party late into the night, you may want to reconsider.
-Having said that, September does bring back that gorgeous timely sunset we love so much - every cloud hey?
+- Towards the end of the month, it does start to get darker earlier so if you're planning a light-filled al-fresco party late into the night, you may want to reconsider.

 September Weather: UK Averages